haimbar/betaMix/vignettes/betaMix.md

 The betaMix package is used to find edges in gene networks using co-expression data.
-It uses some plotting functions from the edgefinder package, and like edgefinder, it uses a mixture model to detect edges, but the mixture models are different.
 The betaMix method is built on the insightful results of [@Frankl1990] who showed that two random vectors are approximately perpendicular with high probability, if the dimension of the space is sufficiently large.
 The pair-wise correlations between pairs of predictors are equal to the cosine of the angles between the pairs.
 From these angles we compute $z_j=\sin^2(\theta)$ and fit a mixture of two beta distributions.
 For pairs of random vectors (the null set) the distribution of $z_j$ is Beta((N-1)/2, 1/2), where N is the sample size.
 The nonnull set is assumed to follow a Beta(a,b) distribution, and using the EM algorithm we estimate a,b, and the proportion, p0, of the null set of pairs.
 The betaMix function determines a threshold which will control the error rate given by the user.
 Any $z_j$ below that threshold corresponds to a significantly correlated pair of predictors (an edge in the graphical model.)
-If the N samples can be assumed to be indepndent, set the parameter ind to TRUE.
-If it is set to FALSE (the default), the null set follows a Beta((nu-1)/2, 1/2) distribution and nu (the effective sample size) has to be estimated from the data.
+If the N samples can be assumed to be independent, set the parameter ind to TRUE.
+If it is set to FALSE (the default), the null set follows a Beta((nu-1)/2, 1/2) distribution and nu (the effective sample size) is estimated from the data.

-The input to the program is a normalized expression matrix, with genes (nodes) in the columns, and samples in the rows.
+The input to the program is a normalized expression matrix, with predictors/genes (which are the nodes in the graph) in the columns, and samples in the rows.

 With a large number of predictors, P, the estimation may be slow, so it is recommended to set the parameter subsamplesize to something smaller than choose(P,2).
 The minimum allowed by the program is 20,000.
 Using anything smaller will cause betaMix to fit the model to all choose(P,2) pairs.

-The betaMix package depends on the 'Matrix' package, which is also loaded by the edgefinder package, to allow for efficient storage and computation of large co-occurrence matrices.
+The betaMix package depends on the 'Matrix' package, to allow for efficient storage and computation of large co-occurrence matrices.
+If P is very large, the correlation matrix may require an unattainable amount of memory.
+For suc cases, the betaMix package has a procedure to store the correlation data in a SQLite database, thus never loading more than two columns into memory.
+For this purpose, the package depends on DBI and RSQLite.
+For the EM algorithm, betaMix requires the nleqslv package.

 # Real data examples